lauradevill/lauradevill/README.md

 - 👀 I’m interested in learning programming!
 - 🌱 I’m currently learning Programming on Misión TIC 2022 and Platzi
 - 💞️ I’m looking to collaborate on software development projects
-- 📫 you can reach me at lauradevilleros@gmail.com
+- 📫 You can reach me at lauradevilleros@gmail.com

 <!---
 lauradevill/lauradevill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.